-If you intend to travel within the EU post-Brexit, you may need to check your passport is valid and apply for a visa before your European holiday.
-Information about vehicle requirements are in our related post How to Drive Legally in Europe after Brexit.
+If you intend to travel within the EU post-Brexit transition period, you may need to check your passport is valid and apply for a visa before your European holiday.
+Information about vehicle requirements are in our related post: How to Drive Legally in Europe after the Brexit transition

-If Britain leaves the EU on April 12 without a deal, passport requirements for UK citizens will change.
+If Britain leaves the transition period on 31 December 2020 without a deal, passport requirements for UK citizens will change.
 You need to ensure there is 6 months travel available from your date of arrival on any passport issued by the UK, Gibraltar, Guernsey, the Isle of Man and Jersey.
-If you do not have 6 months left on your passport before your European trip, you will need to apply for a new passport.
+Apply for a new passport if you would have 6 months or less left on your passport before your European trip.
 This applies to all visits to EU countries within the Schengen Zone and Iceland and Norway.
 Ireland, Bulgaria, Croatia, Cyprus and Romania are within the EU, but outside the Schengen Zone and will have their own entry requirements.

 This means if you are stopped and checked the official can look at the 180 days preceding the check, not 180 days from first entry.
 While this is simpler for the checking official, removing the confusion about first entry date, it is more complicated for the non-EU visitor.
 The only way to be sure not to fall foul is to leave a 90-day gap between 90 day trips.
 Therefore, without applying for a different visa you can only stay for 90 days in any 180-day period.